 There are two types of traditional sales channels in Argentina.
 One is through large-scale retailers with a defined but limited share of the market.
 The other is through the many specialized retailers that seek to protect their niches.

 The population and economic activity are highly concentrated in the Greater Buenos Aires area.
 The population is of largely European descent and continues to have strong ethnic, cultural, and business ties with Europe.
 In some respects, consumer preferences resemble those of Europeans more than those of other Latin America nationals.
-However, revenues are highly dependent on MERCOSUR trade, especially with Brazil.

 As in many countries, personal relationships are fundamental when doing business in Argentina.
 Success requires taking the time to develop a close personal relationship with the representative, agent, or distributor.
-Marketing U.S. products and services in Argentina requires a higher level of research, preparation, and involvement.
+Marketing U.S. products and services in Argentina requires a high level of research, preparation, and involvement.

 Price and financing terms have become increasingly important selling factors.